Using Barns to Manage Barber Pole Worm Infections in Small Ruminants

 Of the high-risk groups, lambs are most vulnerable.
 It's therefore unsurprising that one of the primary challenges of rearing lambs on pastures is managing parasite loads.
 To complicate matters, the dam's immunity to parasites is inversely correlated with her milk production curve, so the ability of her immune system to suppress the parasites from reproducing internally diminishes as she approaches peak lactation2.
 This, in combination with extended pasture rotations (>1 week) can result in a buildup of infective parasite larvae that then the already susceptible lambs will ingest, resulting in extreme parasite loads and a higher rate of clinical disease and death.

 Because of this, some farms elect to raise their young stock exclusively in a barn setting where they have no access to pasture until their immune systems are developed enough to tolerate infection.
-Generally, lambs' immune systems are lowest in the three week-long periods following both birth and weaning.
-As they approach maturity at 12 months of age, their immune systems improve substantially, and by the time they reach 2 years of age, their immune system is completely mature2.
+Generally, lambs' immune systems are weakest in the three week-long periods following both birth and weaning.
+As they approach maturity at 12 months of age, their immune systems improve substantially, and by the time they reach 2 years of age, their immune systems are completely mature2.
 Some producers opt to keep their young stock in the barn from birth until 1-2 years of age to manage immunity prior to pasture exposure as added insurance to promote healthy lambs/kids and optimal growth and development rates.

 Using the barn to help manage the relationship between nutrition and barber pole worm